 The motherboard is a wide and flat circuit board that all of the other components plug into it’s the part that lets all of these components sends electrical currents composing data between each other.

 It will not particularly expensive the motherboard is arguably the most important component because without it you have nowhere to put anything else.

-So that’s it for the simple components now let’s move onto the more complex parts computer the ones that deal with data the four main components CPU, RAM hard drive, SSD, and graphics card.
+So that’s it for the simple components now let’s move onto the more complex parts of a computer the ones that deal with data the four main components CPU, RAM, hard drive, SSD, and graphics card.